 As people are asked to stay home, an increase in domestic violence could occur.
 Policies or practices that discriminate against women because of their status as domestic violence survivors can be unlawful.

 If you believe you have been the victim of housing discrimination, please call us at 315-471-0420.
 Although our offices are closed, staff are working remotely and will return your call.

 Renters: Landlords must have a court order for evictions, but during this health crisis, all courts that hear eviction cases are closed.
 The moratorium applies to both residential tenants (in all types of housing) and commercial tenants.
 There will be no evictions of any kind, for anyone, as long as the moratorium is in place.
 The moratorium applies to all pre-existing orders.
 They have been suspended and you cannot be evicted.
 Any court dates for eviction cases will be postponed, and the court will mail you a notice with your new court date.
 Right now, you are still obligated to pay rent.
 The moratorium just means that your landlord can’t sue you for nonpayment right now, but once the moratorium is lifted, they will be allowed to.
 We are working with the Right to Counsel NYC Coalition on possible reliefs.
-On Friday, March 20, the Governor issued an order declaring an eviction and foreclosure moratorium for 90 days, or until mid-June.
+On August 6th, the Governor issued an order declaring an eviction and foreclosure moratorium for another 30 days, extending until September 4, 2020.